Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

  - `read` - (Defaults to 5 minutes) Used when retrieving the Subnet.
  - `update` - (Defaults to 30 minutes) Used when updating the Subnet.

+ ---
+ `role_assignments` block supports the following:

+ - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
+ - `principal_id` - The ID of the principal to assign the role to.
+ - `description` - (Optional) The description of the role assignment.
+ - `skip_service_principal_aad_check` - (Optional) If set to true, skips the Azure Active Directory check for the service principal in the tenant.
+Defaults to false.
+ - `condition` - (Optional) The condition which will be used to scope the role assignment.
+ - `condition_version` - (Optional) The version of the condition syntax.
+Leave as `null` if you are not using a condition, if you are then valid values are '2.0'.
+ - `delegated_managed_identity_resource_id` - (Optional) The delegated Azure Resource Id which contains a Managed Identity.
+Changing this forces a new resource to be created.
+This field is only used in cross-tenant scenario.
+ - `principal_type` - (Optional) The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating role assignments if the principal creating the assignment is constrained by ABAC rules that filters on the PrincipalType attribute.

 Type:

 ```hcl